Joseph Sung

-Joseph Sung Jao-yiu SBS JP (沈祖堯 (Sam2 Zou2 Jiu4), born 22 October 1959) is a Hong Kong physician and gastroenterologist, and the current Dean of Lee Kong Chian School of Medicine at the Nanyang Technological University (NTU), also serving as the Senior Vice President (Health and Life Sciences) of NTU.
-Previously, he was the Vice-Chancellor and President of the Chinese University of Hong Kong (CUHK).
+Joseph Sung Jao-yiu SBS JP (沈祖堯 (Sam2 Zou2 Jiu4), born 22 October 1959) is a Hong Kong physician and gastroenterologist, and the current dean of Lee Kong Chian School of Medicine at the Nanyang Technological University (NTU), also serving as the Senior Vice President (Health and Life Sciences) of NTU.
+Previously, he was the vice-chancellor and president of The Chinese University of Hong Kong (CUHK).

 Early life and education

 Sung is of Ningbo, Zhejiang ancestry and was born in Hong Kong.
 His father was an optometrist in Shanghai before World War II.
 When war broke out, he moved to Hong Kong in 1937 and continued his practice.

-The junior Sung was born in 1959; he went to the Chinese Children Institute for elementary school and entered Queen's College in 1971, finishing in 1976 after Secondary 5.
+The junior Sung was born in 1959; he went to the Chinese Children Institute for elementary school and entered Queen's College in 1971, finishing in 1976 after secondary five.
 After his internship at Queen Mary Hospital, spending six months each in medicine and orthopaedic surgery, he received his Bachelor of Medicine, Bachelor of Surgery degree from the University of Hong Kong in 1983.
 He then went to Canada to study microbial ecology in 1989, after being awarded a Croucher Foundation Fellowship.
 The 1-year scholarship was extended by six months only, but he was then awarded the Izaak Walton Killam Memorial Scholarship, the most prestigious graduate award in the University of Alberta, to cover the rest of his 3-year stay.

-Sung obtained his PhD from the University of Calgary in 1991 and a Doctor of Medicine from CUHK in 1997.
+Sung obtained his PhD from the University of Calgary in 1991, and his Doctor of Medicine from The Chinese University of Hong Kong in 1997.

 Career

-Before he went to Canada, Sung had joined the newly opened Prince of Wales Hospital in 1984, first as a Registrar in pathology, then as a Medical Officer in the medical department, and then as a Fellow specialising in hepatology and gastroenterology.
+Before he went to Canada, Sung had joined the newly-opened Prince of Wales Hospital in 1984, first as a registrar in pathology, then as a medical officer in the medical department, and then as a fellow specialising in hepatology and gastroenterology.

-After his PhD, in 1992, he became a lecturer at the Department of Medicine at CUHK.
-He then was promoted to Chair Professor at the Department of Medicine and Therapeutics and Chief of the Division of Gastroenterology and Hepatology at the same department (until 2006) in 1998, and became the Chairman of the Department of Medicine and Therapeutics next year, until stepping down in 2010 when he assumed the role of President and Vice-Chancellor of CUHK.
-Prior to that, Sung was also successively the Associate Dean (Clinical) (2002-2004) and Associate Dean (General Affairs) (2004-2009) of the CUHK Faculty of Medicine, and Head of Shaw College (2008-2010).
+After his PhD, in 1992, he became a lecturer at the Department of Medicine of The Chinese University of Hong Kong (CUHK).
+He was later promoted to Chair Professor at the Department of Medicine and Therapeutics and Chief of the Division of Gastroenterology and Hepatology at the same department (until 2006) in 1998, and became the Chairman of the Department of Medicine and Therapeutics next year, until stepping down in 2010 when he assumed the role of president and vice-chancellor of CUHK.
+Prior to that, Sung was also successively the associate dean (clinical) (2002–2004) and associate dean (general affairs) (2004–2009) of the CUHK Faculty of Medicine, and head of Shaw College (2008–2010).
 Sung was also appointed Mok Hing Yiu Professor of Medicine in 2007.